-Low-protein dog foods can often only be obtained through a prescription because it is a general rule of thumb that states that dogs aren’t to receive less than 25% protein in their diets.
+Low-protein dog foods can often only be obtained through a prescription because a general rule of thumb states that dogs aren’t to receive less than 25% protein in their diets.

 Protein works using all of the parts of your dog’s body, and these parts sometimes are not in good enough shape to handle your dog’s protein needs.

-For owners thinking of feeding their dogs low-protein food because they’re concerned about the implications that protein has for kidney health, there’s no need to be so fearful.
+For owners thinking of feeding their dogs low-protein food because they’re concerned about protein's implications for kidney health, there’s no need to be so fearful.

-Another study was conducted where dogs were split into groups and one group was fed a low-protein diet, one a high-protein diet, and one was a control group that ate the average amount of protein recommended per day.
+Another study was conducted where dogs were split into groups, and one group was fed a low-protein diet, one a high-protein diet, and one was a control group that ate the average amount of protein recommended per day.